Efficient-market hypothesis: View of some journalists, economists, and investors

 Nobel Prize-winning economist Paul Samuelson argued that the stock market is "micro efficient" but not "macro efficient": the EMH is much better suited for individual stocks than it is for the aggregate stock market as a whole.
 Research based on regression and scatter diagrams, published in 2005, has strongly supported Samuelson's dictum.

+Mathematician Andrew Odlyzko argued in a 2010 paper that the UK Railway Mania of the 1830s and '40s "provides a convincing demonstration of market inefficiency."
+When railroads were a new and innovative technology, there was widespread public interest in trading rail-related stocks and large amounts of capital were devoted to building more rail projects than could realistically be used for shipping or passengers.
+After the mania collapsed in the 1840s, many railroad stocks were worthless and many planned projects abandoned.

 Peter Lynch, a mutual fund manager at Fidelity Investments who consistently more than doubled market averages while managing the Magellan Fund, has argued that the EMH is contradictory to the random walk hypothesis—though both concepts are widely taught in business schools without seeming awareness of a contradiction.
 If asset prices are rational and based on all available data as the efficient market hypothesis proposes, then fluctuations in asset price are not random.
 But if the random walk hypothesis is valid, then asset prices are not rational.

 Joel Tillinghast, also a fund manager at Fidelity with a long history of outperforming a benchmark, has written that the core arguments of the EMH are "more true than not" and he accepts a "sloppy" version of the theory allowing for a margin of error.
 But he also contends the EMH is not completely accurate or accurate in all cases, given the recurrent existence of economic bubbles (when some assets are dramatically overpriced) and the fact that value investors (who focus on underpriced assets) have tended to outperform the broader market over long periods.
 Tillinghast also asserts that even staunch EMH proponents will admit weaknesses to the theory when assets are significantly over- or under-priced, such as double or half their value according to fundamental analysis.